merantix-momentum/squirrel-core/docs/advanced/store.rst

 Serialization
 --------------
-:py:class:`squirrel.store.SquirrelStore` uses a Serializer to store shards of samples as singular files onto the storage backend (e.g. filesytem, object store, etc.).
+:py:class:`squirrel.store.SquirrelStore` uses a Serializer to store shards of samples as singular files onto the storage backend (e.g. filesystem, object store, etc.).
 Squirrel provides two serializers: :py:class:`MessagepackSerializer` and :py:class:`JsonSerializer`.
 While JSONL might be preferable for interoperability or being human-readable, Messagepack is faster to encode and decode and produces smaller files.
 Messagepack is the recommended format,